 Capital One Savor Cash Rewards Credit Card Review: More Details

 Designed with foodies in mind, the Capital One Savor Cash Rewards card comes with a generous earning rate on both dining and grocery store purchases – making it a great choice whether you prefer dining out or eating in.
-Plus, it comes with one of the highest rates of cash back on entertainment purchases, including a generous 8 percent on Vivid Seats ticket purchases for a limited time (offer ends Jan.
-2022).
+Plus, it comes with one of the highest rates of cash back on entertainment purchases, including a generous 8% on Vivid Seats ticket purchases.

 On the downside, it comes with a high annual fee – putting it out of reach for some spenders.
 You’ll have to spend a decent amount on eating out each year to offset the cost with other benefits.